mohitkhairia/Portfolio/README.md

 ## About The Project

 Hello!
-I'm Yash  and this is my portfolio .I’m a Front-End Developer located in India and i have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences.
+I'm Mohit and this is my portfolio .I’m a Full Stack Developer located in India and i have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences as well as creating efficient and scalable applications.

 ### Project Images